drnc/imgstack/README.rst

 * 5% of points for sigma=2.0
 * 0.3% of points for sigma=3.0

-The algorithm can be applied several times.
+The algorithm can be applied iteratively, several times.
-*imgstack* allows to set the number of sigma clipping loops to run.
+*imgstack* allows to set the number of sigma clipping iterations to run.
-Note that *imgstack* will stop by itself if the number of loops specified is large and if it detects that no points were excluded in the last sigma clipping pass.
+Note that *imgstack* will stop by itself if the number of iterations specified is large and if it detects that no points were excluded in the last sigma clipping pass.

 Stacking images is a CPU intensive and memory consuming operation, especially when processing many large images.
-To limit memory consumption,
+To **limit memory consumption**,
-*imgstack* **only loads partial images in memory** instead of the full images content.
+*imgstack* **only loads partial images in memory** instead of the full images content
-(a limit of 1 GiB is set by default).
+(use up to 1 GiB by default).
-The stacking process also required high amount of memory.
+The stacking process also requires high amount of memory.
 Again, to limit memory usage,
 *imgstack* **stacks images by group of limited number of rows** (100 by default).
-Once the partial content of the images have been fully processed, it loads the following parts of the images, and continues the stacking process, until full completion.
+Once partial content of input images have been fully processed, it loads a following part of the images, and continues the stacking process, until full completion.
+The default values
-Those default values (1 GiB of memory and stacking by 100 rows) can be changed to accomodate the user environment
+(1 GiB memory limit for input images, and stacking by groups of 100 rows) can be changed to accomodate the user environment
 (low memory constraints, many images to stack...)